nmaster/usdanl-sr28-mysql/README.md

 # usdanl-sr28-mysql

 This repo provides a simple shell script to import the ASCII file version of the USDA National Nutrient Database (Release SR-28) [1] into a local MySQL database.
-The script has been developed on Ubuntu 15.10 using MySQL 5.6, but should work with older versions as well.
+A database schema strictly following the USDA reference documentation is included.
+The script has been developed on Ubuntu 15.10 using MySQL 5.6.

 ## Use Instructions